 these money will never materialise and they are PR-money, not real credits.

 Will there be new riots?

 understand Romanian are welcome to read my Romanian language blog http://npopescu.yam.ro/ with more opinions

 The European Council on Foreign Relations does not take collective positions.
-This commentary, like all publications of the European Council on Foreign Relations, represents only the views of its authors.
+ECFR publications only represent the views of their individual authors.